kubeshop/botkube-docs/versioned_docs/version-0.14/configuration/index.md

 ## Updating the configuration

-To update BotKube configuration, you can either:
+To update Botkube configuration, you can either:

-- upgrade BotKube installation with Helm,
+- upgrade Botkube installation with Helm,
-- or use dedicated `@BotKube` commands, to e.g. toggle notifications or edit Source Bindings.
+- or use dedicated `@Botkube` commands, to e.g. toggle notifications or edit Source Bindings.
 See the [Usage](../usage/index.md) document for more details.

 If you wish to change the configuration with Helm, create a `/tmp/values.yaml` file that contains the new values and use the **helm upgrade** command: